JasonNero/MoLab/docs/getting-started/installation.md

 git clone https://github.com/JasonNero/MoLab.git
 ```

-Then run the `install` and `download` tasks and wait for the installation to finish:
+Then run the `install` task to setup the python environments followed by the `download` task to download the pretrained model checkpoints:

 ```console
 cd MoLab